SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Scale: 0
 Limit: STR /10

-### **Rigorous Training**
+### **Escape Artist**

-You've spent time training in, or just being exposed to, extreme conditions; sitting under waterfalls, trudging through sand dunes, or enduring intense cold without the proper clothing are all examples of how this might come about.
+You know just how to hold a person so they’re holding your weight through the hard, hurty, parts of your body into the squishy, vulnerable parts of their body.

-You have a \+1 bonus to Resistance rolls per rank.
+Each rank gives you \+1 to your Grapple Defense.
-Base Cost: 2
+Base Cost: 6
-Scale: 2
+Scale: 1
-Limit: RES /20
+Limit: Survival \/5

 ### **Unarmed Focus**